ianhomer/dotfiles/README.md

 **FiraCode Nerd Font**
 : ligatures, powerline and more

 It is also useful if you install a windows manager.
-My current favourute is [Magnet](https://magnet.crowdcafe.com), but there are sevaral good ones out there to choose from.
+My current favorite is [Magnet](https://magnet.crowdcafe.com), but there are several good ones out there to choose from.
 You don't have to, however keyboard short cuts and window optimisations are done under the assumption you have keyboard short cuts to arrange your windows.